-1) Made available online platform through Google Meet Suit for Students and Faculties to fulfill all their academic needs during this pandemic situation.
-2) Conducted Various webinars through the same platform on Technical/Educational/Social/ Career Oriented topics to upgrade the knowledge of Students and faculties.
+1) Conducted regular meetings for Students and Faculties to fulfill all their academic needs 2) Conducted Various seminars on Technical/Educational/Social/Career Oriented topics to upgrade the knowledge of Students and faculties.
 3) Encouraging Students for industrial visits to understand and upgrade their information regarding ongoing industrial practices.
 4) Encouraging faculties to attend the Seminars/Workshops/STTP/FDP etc